ergonode/docs/docs/community/contribution.md

 ## Pull Request Guidelines

-- The `master` branch is just a snapshot of the latest stable release.
-All development should be done in dedicated branches. **Do not submit PRs against the `master` branch.**

-- Checkout a topic branch from the relevant branch, e.g. `develop`, and merge back against that branch.
+- Checkout a topic branch from the relevant branch, e.g. `master`, and merge back against that branch.

 - It's OK to have multiple small commits as you work on the PR - GitHub will automatically squash it before merging.